Find out more about Nerve by clicking on the link below or contact us at email@example.com for further information.Discover Nerve

 To leverage the potential of edge computing, TTTech Industrial created Nerve, an industrial edge computing platform delivering flexibility and openness.
 Nerve products provide a software infrastructure for the plant floor and the cloud that enables users to access data, manage devices and deploy applications remotely.
 Below are some examples of how TTTech Industrial’s customers use the Nerve product line in their production.

-Felss, a machine builder, specializing in cold forming of metal pipes and materials for automotive manufacturing uses Nerve Blue to:
+Felss, a machine builder, specializing in cold forming of metal pipes and materials for automotive manufacturing uses Nerve to:

 Find out more in the case study.